GlancerZ/Mipmining/README.md

 You can upload [phenodata](https://raw.githubusercontent.com/GlancerZ/Mipmining/main/GSE21341_result/phenodata.csv) we maked.

 The results were collected in GSE21341_results, you can check if your results are right.
+You can see our website for more help.

 # [Species' information](https://raw.githubusercontent.com/GlancerZ/Mipmining/main/Data_collection/9-species-GSE.xlsx)
 Contains detailed information on each set of data included in the database, covering 9 species, 5 stress conditions, 361 sets of data and 8677 samples.